DyingShades/justinluong.com/menu/Grasslandrestorationpractitioners.md

     headshot_alt: "H. Scott Butterfield"

     bio: |
-      In The Nature Conservancy's California Chapter, Scott is a Lead Scientist in the Land Program, helping to oversee science, stewardship, including cattle grazing, and land protection across TNC's more than 400,000 acre grassland and oak woodland conservation estate.
-Scott is also the lead scientist for the Strategic Restoration Scientist in the San Joaquin Valley and TNC's lead for participation as a management partner at the Carrizo Plain National Monumnet.
+      In The Nature Conservancy's California Chapter, Scott serves as a Lead Scientist in the Land Program, overseeing science, stewardship, including, cattle grazing, and land protection across TNC's more than 400,000-acre grassland and oak woodland conservation estate.
+Scott is also the lead scientist for the Strategic Restoration Scientist in the San Joaquin Valley and TNC's lead for participation as a management partner at the Carrizo Plain National Monument.

     tags:
       - "Rangeland Restoration"